Gear Review: The 5 Best Headlamps

 $50, 3 oz.

-The high-performance, waterproof Princeton Tec Vizz—updated since I posted my review to a maximum power of 205 lumens, making it the most powerful of these five lights (but just barely)—is the clear choice if you’re going after versatility and ultra brightness in an ultralight headlamp.
+The high-performance, waterproof Princeton Tec Vizz—updated since I posted my review to a maximum power of 205 lumens—is a well-priced choice if you’re going after versatility and brightness in an ultralight headlamp.
 But it’s also simple to operate, compatible with lithium batteries, and has a lockout feature to prevent accidental turning on.
 A strong choice for hikers and climbers as well as high-speed users like trail runners and skiers.

 Read my complete review of the Princeton Tec Vizz.